-It seems fitting that my first experience travelling to China was to Guangzhou.
+It seems fitting that my first experience of travelling to China was to Guangzhou.
 It was one of the very first cities in China to open to the outside world.
 The city is vibrant and diverse and still hosts the oldest and largest trade fair in China.
 For a well-rounded urban experience mixed with history, ancient museums, Dim Sum, tea, and even a chance to explore an island filled with artists’ studios, Guangzhou is a great introduction to China.
-This guide will help you plan a 72-hour stay in the dynamic city with fun things to do in Guangzhou during your long Guangzhou layover.
+This guide will help you plan a Guangzhou stopover with so many fun things to do in Guangzhou.

 How to Get to Guangzhou